-What do I do when I find my furnace leaking water
+What Should I do If I Have A furnace leaking water

-Step 2.
-Clean up water around the furnace.
+Next, clean up all the water you can.
 You can do this with towels and napkins.
 If it is a substantial amount of water you may even consider a wet vac.

-Step 3.
-Unscrew the front panel of the furnace and clean up the water inside (if you feel comfortable).
+You can unscrew the front panel of the furnace to clean up the water inside, (if you feel comfortable).
 It's always important to stay proactive on mold prevention.

 How can I prevent my furnace leaking water in the future ?

 If you have a leaking furnace, it can be expensive to repair.
 Luckily, this doesn't need to happen!
 The good news is that there are proactive steps you can take today to prevent leaks from occurring in the first place!
 You can prevent a leaky furnace by scheduling routine maintenance.
 HVAC professionals can spot signs of impending problems before they happen - like leaks or clogs that could make for costly repairs later on.
 We can help prevent future issues by performing regular maintenance on your system and will be able to diagnose the cause of the leak so we know how best to fix it.
+Learn about what happens during a furnace tune up and how you can provide heating maintenance to your furnace here.
 Schedule an appointment today and get peace of mind knowing that if something does go wrong down the road we’ll have already addressed any potential issues!

 We Have Your Back